Oxford English Dictionary: Reception and criticism

 British prime minister Stanley Baldwin described the OED as a "national treasure".
 Author Anu Garg, founder of Wordsmith.org, has called it a "lex icon".
 Tim Bray, co-creator of Extensible Markup Language (XML), credits the OED as the developing inspiration of that markup language.

 However, despite its claims of authority, the dictionary has been criticized since the 1960s because of its scope, its claims to authority, its British-centredness and relative neglect of World Englishes, its implied but unacknowledged focus on literary language and, above all, its influence.
 The OED, as a commercial product, has always had to steer a line between scholarship and marketing.
 In his review of the 1982 supplement, University of Oxford linguist Roy Harris writes that criticizing the OED is extremely difficult because "one is dealing not just with a dictionary but with a national institution", one that "has become, like the English monarchy, virtually immune from criticism in principle".
-He further notes that neologisms from respected "literary" authors such as Samuel Beckett and Virginia Woolf are included, whereas usage of words in newspapers or other less "respectable" sources hold less sway, even though they may be commonly used.
-He writes that the OEDs "[b]lack-and-white lexicography is also black-and-white in that it takes upon itself to pronounce authoritatively on the rights and wrongs of usage", faulting the dictionary's prescriptive rather than descriptive usage.
+He further notes that neologisms from respected "literary" authors such as Samuel Beckett and Virginia Woolf are included, whereas those found in newspapers or other less "respectable" sources hold less sway, regardless of their usefulness.
+He writes that the OEDs "[b]lack-and-white lexicography is also black-and-white in that it takes it upon itself to pronounce authoritatively on the rights and wrongs of usage", faulting the dictionary's prescriptive rather than descriptive usage.